-Fill out this card and return it to Hillco, Inc. Also fill out the form below the card and retain it for your records.
+Fill out this card and return it to Hillco, Inc. to validate warranty

 Product Purchased

 Model # Serial #

-(The product name, model # and serial # are located on the product label.)
+' el # and serial # are located on the product label.)

-Date of Purchase/ /
+Date of Purchase//

-D. of contract
+Where purchased?

 Purchased by

+Mailing Address

 Shipping Address

 City, State Zip

-Phone # () Zip Fax # ()
+Phone # () Fax # ()

-Where did you hear of this p
+Where did you hear of this prod duct?

-IMPORTANT!!
-This card mus st be completed and returned to validate the

-warranty Thank you for nur •